MusesProject/MusesCommon/README.md

 MusesCommon
 ===========

 This is the model for MusesServer; it's got to be compiled in advance.
+It's a [Plain Old Java Object](http://es.wikipedia.org/wiki/Plain_Old_Java_Object) thar represents configuration and classes needed for the rest of the project.

 ## Compile